 You do not have to go to everything.
 This is a very busy time, but it is also a very magical time.
 Slow down and try to enjoy it.
 Don’t waste the whole month running from one event to the next.
 Try having some fun at home activities instead!

-Children don’t need pricey chocolate calenders.
+Children don’t need pricey chocolate calendars.
 Use each day an opportunity to do something fun together.
 Try some of the family tradition ideas above, or these ides here.

 7 Be Organized

-Buy your celebration food over the month or so before the holidays as they come on special.
-However, only buy things you know you will use otherwise it will actually not save you money at all!
+Buy your non perishable celebration food over the month or so before the holidays as they come on special.
+However, only buy things you know you will use otherwise it will actually not save you at all!

 8 Host Pot-luck Meals

-If you have others over for meals, ask them to bring a plate.
+If you have others over for meals, ask them to bring a plate (of food).
 With the advent of Google docs, you can set up a spreadsheet with a menu and recipe links and share it with everyone coming.
+People can add their own names and dishes they are bringing and you can fill the gaps.

 9 Use Real Plates and Cutlery